ibm-cloud-docs/speech-to-text/audio-formats.md

   </tr>
 </table>

-When you use the `curl` command to make a speech recognition request with the HTTP interface, you must specify the audio format with the `Content-Type` header, specify `"Content-Type: application/octet-stream"`, or specify `"Content-Type:"`.
+When you use the `curl` command to make a speech recognition request with the HTTP interfaces, you must either specify the audio format with the `Content-Type` header, specify `"Content-Type: application/octet-stream"`, or specify `"Content-Type:"`.
 If you omit the header entirely, `curl` uses a default value of `application/x-www-form-urlencoded`.
 {: important}

 ### audio/basic format